2016, Vol. 3 Issue 3, Part C

 How to cite this article:

 Quarcoopome T. Relative Abundance, Length-Weight Relationship, Condition Factor and Sex Ratio of Cichlid Species (Pisces: Cichlidae) from Weija Reservoir in Ghana.
-International Journal of Fauna and Biological Studies.
-2016; 3(3): 166-174.
+Int J Fauna Biol Stud 2016;3(3):166-174.